RealGP/rgp.github.io/_clinicians/Shared_0.1.md

 ---
-area: Communication Skills, Shared-Decion-Making-Workshop
+area: Communication Skills, Shared-Decision-Making-Workshop
-category: Shared decisions Workshop  - 0.1
+category: Shared Decisions Workshop - 0.1
 title: Is this workshop for you?
 description: Who is this workshop aimed at and what will you learn?
 audio: /assets/audio/Is this workshop for you_ Shared decision making.m4a